The stellar population of Sco OB2 revealed by Gaia DR2 data: Introduction

 The huge apparent size of Sco~OB2 (approximately $80^\circ \times 30^\circ$), and its sky position towards the densest regions of the inner Galactic plane, are big obstacles for a large-scale study of its population across the entire stellar mass range.
 Existing large-scale surveys such as PanSTARRS (Chambers \e 2016) or VPHAS+ (Drew \e 2014) cover only a small fraction of the entire association.
 In fact, the great majority of the literature on Sco~OB2 (too vast to be reviewed here) consists of studies of spatial regions covering only a small fraction of the association size.
-Even X-ray imaging surveys, such as those by Krautter \e (1997) on Lupus or Sciortino \e (1998) on Upper Sco yielded only 136 and 50 members, respectively, over a combined sky region of $\sim 10$\% of the total Sco~OB2 extent.
-Instead, the Gaia observations (Gaia Collaboration \e 2016, 2018a) are very well suited for a complete study, fulfilling the requisites of homogeneity over the entire size of the association, sufficient photometric depth to cover the entire mass range, and extremely high astrometric precision to resolve ambiguities with reflex solar motion.
-Therefore, we devote this work to the study of the entire Sco~OB2 association using the Gaia DR2 data.
+Even X-ray imaging surveys, such as those by Krautter \e (1997) on Lupus or Sciortino \e (1998) on Upper Sco yielded only 136 and 50 members, respectively, over a combined sky region of $\sim 10$\% of the total Sco~OB2 extent. { Studies such as Pecaut \e (2012) or Pecaut and Mamajek (2016; PM16) on the late-type Sco~OB2 population discovered less than 600 members, selected using a large variety of methods; others like Hoogerwerf (2000) are affected by substantial field-star contamination. } Instead, the Gaia observations (Gaia Collaboration \e 2016, 2018a) are very well suited for a complete study, fulfilling the requisites of homogeneity over the entire size of the association, sufficient photometric depth to cover the entire mass range, and extremely high astrometric precision to resolve ambiguities with reflex solar motion, { and to avoid strong field-star contamination. } Therefore, we devote this work to the study of the entire Sco~OB2 association using the Gaia DR2 data.
 Partial studies of the region have already been presented by Wright and Mamajek (2018) using earlier Gaia DR1 data, limited to the brighter stars in the Upper-Sco region.
 Using Gaia DR2 data, Manara \e (2018) have studied a small number of candidate members in the Lupus clouds, of which only five were confirmed as members; instead, Goldman \e (2018) report on the discovery of more than 1800 members in the Lower Cen-Crux part of Sco~OB2 down to substellar masses.

+{ Throughout this work, we use exclusively Gaia data as far as possible, even though there are many other datasets available on this association, with a two-fold purpose: the first is maximum uniformity, since member samples assembled in previous studies do not benefit from such a uniform selection strategy as is now possible with Gaia; second, in doing this we develop and test a method for studying young clusters and associations using Gaia which might in principle be applied to a large number of star-formation regions, for which less or no auxiliary data are available to complement Gaia data.